Open Accessibility Menu

 Personal interests:

-Spending time with family including my three children (age ranges from 8 to 14 years old).
+Spending time with family including my three children and my large extended family.
 I enjoy hiking, reading, exercise, gardening, traveling and meeting people from different cultures.

 (back to top)